 [Paid-up Capital is the total money paid by shareholders for shares, for example Aditya issues 100 shares @ ₹10 each = ₹1,000 paid-up capital]

-- No need to prepare cash flow statements.
+- Exempt from preparing cash flow statements.

-- Simplified merger procedures under Section 233.
+- Simplified merger procedures.

 Example: If you are running a small boutique with a turnover of ₹5 crores and a paid-up capital of ₹2 crores, you can register it as a "Small Company."